Clint Clark - website

 Renée Schirmer - website

 I am fascinated by the process of personal transformation through the integration of spirituality and psychology; what Ken Wilber refers to as “waking up” and “growing up”.
 I love accompanying people on their journey of recovery from the impact of all forms of trauma and abuse (especially sexual and religious), addiction, racism, heterosexism, gender binarism (my pronouns are she/her), and the patriarchy.
 Often all we know is that we’re anxious and depressed, but those emotions are portals to awakening.
 Who are you called to become?
 I spend most of my free time with my family and in the mountains, either hiking with my dog, downhill skiing, or on solitary retreat.
 I am vegetarian because I adore animals and nature so much, and I abhor the atrocities of deforestation and factory farming.
 (I aspire to be vegan but it’s so hard!)
 Horses are in my blood and I have owned, loved and ridden them since I was 11 years old.
 I also enjoy swimming, lifting weights, yoga, listening to music and reading.
 I am a meditation instructor devoted to cultivating full awareness and embodiment in the present moment.
-I have been married for 36 years and we have eight children, and two grandchildren.

 Naomi Triggs DeBoer - website